syncfusion-content/javascript-docs/js/ReportViewer/how-to/Add-Custom-Report-Item.md

 ### Implementing the ICustomReportItem interface

 To create a CustomReportItem run-time component, you should implement the `ICustomReportItem` interface.
-It generates the following two method stubs:
+It generates the following two method stubs.

 <table>
 <tr>